giraffe-fsharp/Giraffe/README.md

 Giraffe is using the new MSBuild driven `.fsproj` project system that comes with [.NET Core SDK RC4](https://github.com/dotnet/netcorecli-fsc/wiki/.NET-Core-SDK-rc4).

-You can either install [Visual Studio 2017 RC](https://www.visualstudio.com/vs/visual-studio-2017-rc/) which comes with the latest SDK or manually download and install the [.NET SDK RC4](https://github.com/dotnet/core/blob/master/release-notes/rc4-download.md).
+You can either install [Visual Studio 2017](https://www.visualstudio.com/vs/) which comes with the latest SDK or manually download and install the [.NET SDK 1.1](https://www.microsoft.com/net/download/core).

 After installation you should be able to run `build.cmd` to successfully build, test and package the library.

 Currently the best way to work with F# on .NET Core is to use [Visual Studio Code](https://code.visualstudio.com/) with the [Ionide](http://ionide.io/) extension.
+Intellisense and debugging is supported with the latest version of both.

 ## Contributing